ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 RATS conceptual messages in {{RFC9334}} fall into the above categories as follows:

-* Actual state: Evidence, Endorsements, Attestation Results
+* Actual-state: Evidence, Endorsements, Attestation Results
 * Reference state: Reference Values
 * Appraisal policy: Appraisal Policy for Evidence, Appraisal Policy for Attestation Results

-The figure below shows an example of Verifier input for a layered Attester as discussed in {{RFC9334}}.
+{{input}} below shows an example of Verifier input for a layered Attester as discussed in {{Section 3.2 of RFC9334}}.

 ~~~~ aasvg
             .-- .------------.
 Appraisal    .-----------------. --.